clojure-data-science-course/blog/resources/templates/md/pages/software.md

 If you have any difficulty with the installation or usage -- then let us talk.
 It is better to solve this kind of problems at early stages.

 ## The minimum
-You will at least need Java (JDK version 8 or above) and Leiningen.
+You will at least need Git, Java (JDK version 8 or above) and Leiningen.
 You may use [the guide](https://practicalli.github.io/clojure/development-tools/) of Practical.li for installing them.

 ### Gorilla
 During the first talks, we will use [Gorilla REPL](http://gorilla-repl.org/), a notebook-like example originally written by [Jony Hudson](http://j-star.org/).
 It has its own visualization library and very interesting ideas regarding the creation of composable visual reports.
 It is rather common among Clojure data scientists.